 John Himmelman is author and illustrator of nearly seventy books, including Guide to Night-Singing Insects of the Northeast and Discovering Amphibians: Frogs and Salamanders of the Northeast.
 Visit his website at www.johnhimmelman.com.

-Cricket Radio is beautifully written, and it deeply
+Cricket Radio is beautifully written, and it deeply impressed even

-and ears opened to another major group of nature's singers. --
+to another major group of nature's singers.

 *Ronald R. Hoy, Professor of Neurobiology and Behavior, Cornell